 There are different options for booking your ticket in advance:

-- At the station: if you are travelling from Estacio Nord, see our Guide to bus services at Estacio Nord for full details on how to buy tickets.
+- At the station: if you are travelling from Estacio Nord, see our Guide to bus services at Estacio Nord for further details on how to buy tickets.
 If you are travelling from Sants bus station, you will need to check the Official Alsa website and click on 'Sales Points' for opening times and location of where to buy tickets.

 - Telephone: Call Alsa's ticket line (open 24 hours a day 365 days a year).
 Make sure you have your passport details and a debit or credit card before calling.